-In order to help couples resolve future issues before their marriage begins, Georgia law permits prenuptial agreements—also called ante-nuptial agreements or premarital agreements—to be made between two individuals before they exchange vows.
+In order to help couples resolve future issues before their marriage begins, Georgia law permits prenuptial agreements—also called ante-nuptial or premarital contracts—to be made between two individuals before they exchange vows.
 A prenuptial agreement preemptively addresses how the couple would address various issues related to property, money, and assets in the event of a divorce or separation.

 By default, courts usually divide marital—or shared—property when a couple obtains a divorce.
-However, couples may use their prenuptial agreement to decide on alternative ways of dividing their property, so long as the agreement they reach is fair and equitable to both parties.
+However, couples may use their prenuptial contract to decide on alternative ways of dividing their property, so long as the agreement they reach is fair and equitable to both parties.

 For example, an individual spouse may wish to ensure that they keep possession of a meaningful piece of property or a specific valuable asset.
 To that end, a couple may decide who can keep a certain type of property, such as any future residences.
 In addition, couples can decide whether their property is to be divided in a specific way or by a specific percentage.